 The heart of the home and the place where culinary masterpieces are created, the kitchen is surely one of the most important parts of any property.
 If you’re looking to achieve perfection in your cooking area, keep reading.
 The following guide should help you to design a kitchen that’s both stylish and practical.

 Let there be light

 A mixture of task, accent and ambient lighting is a must in any modern kitchen.
 So that you can see exactly what you’re doing when you’re slicing, dicing, mixing and rolling, you’ll need to ensure your worktops are bathed in brightness.
 You can achieve this using downlights, pendants or under-cupboard lights.
 Meanwhile, for added visual interest, try fitting uplights above your cabinets or installing illuminations below any island units.
 Make sure you can control your lights individually too so that you can create a range of different moods at the flick of a switch.

 Take care to choose the right window dressings as well.
-Sheer or sunscreen curtains or blinds can work especially well in cooking spaces because they help to ensure that maximum natural light is let into the rooms, giving them an open, airy look and feel.
+Window blinds, sheer or sunscreen curtains can work especially well in cooking spaces because they help to ensure that maximum natural light is let into the rooms, giving them an open, airy look and feel.
 If you’re not sure which style of dressing or type of fabric to go for, don’t just guess.
 Instead, arrange for a supplier based in your area to bring samples to your property so that you can see the materials in situ.
 For example, Curtain World in Perth offers in-home consultations to allow people to check fabrics out firsthand.
 Going to this effort will help ensure you’re completely happy with the end results.
 And, if you have oddly shaped windows, you should still be able to find Custom Blinds pretty easily and have them made to your exact specifications so that they will not only look fantastic, but do exactly what you want them to.

 Don’t skimp on storage